tabreturn/tabreturn.github.io/_posts/2018-06-19-processing.py_in_ten_lessons--02-_bezier,_catmull_and_rom_walk_into_a_bar.md

 #### Chinese Coin

 Round metal coins with square holes in the centre were first introduced in China many centuries ago.
-The purple-filled shape resembles such a coin, albeit with none of the relief/engraving.
+The violet-filled shape resembles such a coin, albeit with none of the relief/engraving.
 Its form requires that one shape be subtracted from another.
 Processing provides the `beginContour()` and `endContour()` functions for this purpose.

 The first challenge is the outer circle.
 The contour functions are used within a `beginShape()` and `beginShape()`, so using an `ellipse` function is not an option.
 However, circles can be drawn using Bézier curves: